TypiCMS/Base/readme.md

 ## Facades

-Modules that have their own Facade: News, Events, Projects, Places, Partners, Galleries, Blocks, Files and Menus.

-In your views, you can call for example ```News::latest(3)``` to get the three latest news.
+Each modules has a facade that give you access to the repository, you can call for example ```News::latest(3)``` to get the three latest news.
-Check available methods in each module's repository.
+Check available methods in each module’s repository.

 ## Artisan commands